umbraco/UmbracoDocs/Reference/Management/Models/index.md

 You can find up-to-date code references for all Models in our [API Documentation](https://apidocs.umbraco.com/v10/csharp/api/Umbraco.Cms.Core.Models.html).
 :::

-The intended audience for these reference pages are .net developers, it is assumed the reader already has a knowledge of the basics of Umbraco and knows .net & c#.
+The intended audience for these reference pages are .NET developers, it is assumed the reader already has a knowledge of the basics of Umbraco and knows .NET & C#.

 The links listed below are api references for Umbraco's public model.